Somertonman/hackathon/README.md

 ### Motivation

 ResNet was chosen for model training.
 A residual neural network (ResNet) is an artificial neural network (ANN) of a kind that builds on constructs known from pyramidal cells in the cerebral cortex.
-Residual neural networks do this by utilizing skip connections, or shortcuts to jump over some layers.
+Residual neural networks do this by utilizing skip connections, or shortcuts to jump over some layers, which results in better accuracy and speed.

 ## References